AntibodyEngineers/2025-Antibodies-and-AI/iCn3D.md

 ```
 cd icn3d
 ```
-### Installing
+### Installing / Compiling
-The current instructions in the iCn3D GitHub page are out of date (npm config set -g production false is deprecated, and delete package-lock.json is assumed to be rm packag-lock.json) The following build commands work:
+The current instructions in the iCn3D GitHub page are out of date (npm config set -g production false is deprecated, and delete package-lock.json is assumed to be rm package-lock.json) The following build commands work:
 ```bash
 rm package-lock.json
 npm install